What is COPD?

 Cigarette smoking is a leading cause of COPD.
 Many people who have COPD smoke or used to smoke.

-Long-term exposure to other lung irritants—such as air pollution, chemical fumes, or dust contribute to COPD.
+Long-term exposure to other lung irritants—such as air pollution, chemical fumes, or dust contributes to COPD.

 COPD can cause coughing that produces large amounts of mucus (a slimy substance), wheezing, shortness of breath, chest tightness, and other symptoms.